Council commemorates National Apology 10th anniversary

 “The history of the Aboriginal flag and the flag’s relationship to the city of Newcastle is long and rich and intrinsically linked to our city’s history as a progressive city, with people who care deeply about social justice and equality," said the Lord Mayor.

-Newcastle City Council acknowledges the Awabakal and Worimi peoples as the traditional custodians of the Newcastle Local Government Area (LGA).
+City Of Newcastle acknowledges the Awabakal and Worimi peoples as the traditional custodians of the Newcastle Local Government Area (LGA).

 Through our Reconciliation Action Plan (RAP), Council staff members actively work towards helping to close the gap in employment, economic participation, health and education for our Aboriginal and Torres Strait Islander colleagues and in the wider community.
 We support a diverse and inclusive workplace that celebrates Indigenous culture and knowledge.